Ynez Johnston: Exhibitions

+Teaching career

 Johnston started teaching art classes at various universities and colleges in 1950 and ended teaching in 1980.
 She began at University of California, Berkeley (1950–1951) and then continued her teaching career at Colorado Springs Fine Art Center (1954–1955), Chouinard Art Institute (1956), California State College (1966–1967, 1969, 1973), the University of Jerusalem (1967), and Otis Art Institute of Parsons School of Design (1978–1980).

-Her work is featured in various permanent collections including the Museum of Modern Art (MoMA), the Whitney Museum of American Art, the Metropolitan Museum of Art, the Smithsonian American Art Museum, the Art Institute of Chicago, the Los Angeles County Museum of Art (LACMA), the Spencer Museum of Art, the National Gallery of Art, Fullerton College, the McNay Art Museum, the University of Michigan Museum of Art, the Indianapolis Museum of Art, and others.
-She died in 2019.
+Personal life

+In 1960, Johnston married novelist and poet, John E. Berry (1915-2000), whom she met while on a Huntington Hartford Foundation residency grant several years prior.
+The couple collaborated on numerous sculptural works over the decades, and their travels to Nepal, Cambodia, and Japan in 1964–1965 were supported by Berry's Fulbright grant to India.
+Johnston would form enduring friendships with her classmate Leonard Edmondson, whose printing press she used upon her move to Los Angeles, as well as a number of fellow Southern California artists, including June Wayne, Lee Mullican, and Emerson Woelffer.

 Awards

 Johnston was awarded a Guggenheim Fellowship in 1952 for fine art, which allowed her travel to Italy.
 In 1955–1956 she was awarded the Louis Comfort Tiffany Foundation grant for painting and printmaking.
-Johnston was awarded the National Endowment for the Art (NEA) grant in 1976 and 1986.
+In 1959, Johnston was named a Los Angeles Times "Woman of the Year," alongside Edith Head and Harriet Nelson.
+Johnston was awarded the National Endowment for the Arts (NEA) grant in 1976 and 1986.

+Legacy

+Johnston's work is featured in over sixty museum collections, including the Museum of Modern Art (MoMA), the Metropolitan Museum of Art, the Smithsonian American Art Museum, the Art Institute of Chicago, the Los Angeles County Museum of Art (LACMA), the Brooklyn Museum, the National Gallery of Art, the Philadelphia Museum of Art, the Detroit Institute of Arts, the Wadsworth Athenaeum, the San Francisco Museum of Modern Art, and the Boston Museum of Fine Arts, among others.

+Johnston died on March 13, 2019 in Los Angeles.
+The estate of Ynez Johnston is represented by Louis Stern Fine Arts, who are preparing to present a major retrospective exhibition in 2026, accompanied by an extensive catalogue.